furbnow/macquette/client/src/data-schemas/visitable-types/README.md

 ### Writing a new transform

-Due to some limitations of TypeScript, you're gonna have to write a runtime transform (a visitor) and a compile-time transform (a large type expression) separately, and then cast them together at the end.
-Also, the runtime transforms require a fair few `any` types to make things work, so you should rely on extensive testing.
+Due to some limitations of TypeScript, you will have to write a runtime transform (a visitor) and a compile-time transform (a large type expression) separately, and then cast them together at the end.
+Also, the runtime transforms require lots of `any` types to make things work, so you should rely on extensive testing.

 See the "dummy visitor" in the tests for an example, or look at one of the existing transforms in this directory.